 Good quality.
 Comes with a lifetime warranty.
 Telescoping handle.
 Heavy-duty wheels.
 Can hold a lot of books and a laptop safely.
-Holds up under a lot of wear and tear.
+Holds up under a lot of wear.
 Good strap padding.
 Rolls well.
 Available in several styles and colors.

 Some problems with the telescoping arm.
 It could be sturdier.